usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Revised Facilitator Guide Module 1.md

     - Linking this area to contractor performance requirements or QASP
 - SIEM integration
     - Understanding of SIEM as central to threat detection
-    - Risk awareness of orphaed tools (e.g., systems not connected to centralized monitoring)
+    - Risk awareness of orphaned tools (e.g., systems not connected to centralized monitoring)
     - COs considering integration requirements during solicitation planning
     - Clear communication expectations in incident response scenarios